Mushymato/MiscMapActionsProperties/README.md

 - For use in building maps.
 - Changes where the player arrives on entry, away from the default 1 tile above first warp.
-- DEPRECATED: no direct replacement exists, but this is rather niche to begin with.
+- DEPRECATED: you can now use action `mushymato.MMAP_WarpBuilding` or `mushymato.MMAP_MagicWarpBuilding`

 #### Map Property: mushymato.MMAP_HoeDirt: \<texture\>